 - Effective May 3, 2021, all MCEA unit members will receive a general wage adjustment of +2% and a step increase for those eligible.
+Effective January 29, 2022, all.
+MCEA unit members will receive a general wage adjustment of +1.5%.
+Effective December 17, 2022, all MCEA unit members will receive a general wage adjustment of +3.35%.
 The annual salaries of all bargaining unit employees are set forth in the salary schedules attached hereto as Appendix D. Such salary schedules are hereby made a part of this agreement. - 2.
-If a unit member resigns in good standing from MCPS after at least 5 years of service with "Meets Standards" evaluations and is rehired at a later date within 5 school years, that unit member will be placed at the step reflective of previous MCPS credited service plus credit for any qualifying service with another school system during the break. - 3.
-FY 2020: The parties agree to jointly review the MCPS operating budget in collaboration with the other employee representative unions to determine what funds might be available to meet any part of the compensation agreements previously negotiated between the unions and the Board of Education.
-The review shall commence no later than August 1, 2020 and conclude its work and make recommendations to the union leadership and the Superintendent of Schools no later than August 31, 2020.
-While this process is still ongoing, there shall be a health care premium holiday, in order to offset health care premium increase.

-- 4. Step Increases-The granting of step increases will be governed by the following provisions: - a.
+If a unit member resigns in good standing from MCPS after at least five (5) years of service with "Meets Standards" evaluations and is rehired at a later date within five (5) school years, that unit member will be placed at the step reflective of previous MCPS credited service plus credit for any qualifying service with another school system during the break. - 3.
+There shall be a health care premium holiday until August 2021. - 4.
+Step Increases-The granting of step increases will be governed by the following provisions: - a.
 The anniversary date for step-increase purposes for all unit members shall be July 1. - b.
-Anniversary dates for step-increase purposes for unit members hired on or after July 1, 2013, shall be set as follows: - 1) For unit members hired prior to February 1, their first anniversary date will be July 1 of the fiscal year following the year in which they were hired. - 2) For unit members hired on or after February 1, their first anniversary date will be July 1 of the following calendar year. - c.
-For the FY2021 school year, all step increases will be effective on May 3rd, regardless of the provisions above. - 5.
-Payment of Salary Step Increments-All employees who are eligible for a step increase and have an additional step available on the applicable schedule above, will move up one step from their current step per A.4.c above during FY 2021.
+Anniversary dates for step-increase purposes for unit members hired on or after July 1, 2013, shall be set as follows: - 1).
+For unit members hired prior to February 1, their first anniversary date will be July 1 of the fiscal year following the year in which they were hired. - 2).
+For unit members hired on or after February 1, their first anniversary date will be July 1 of the following calendar year. - c.
+For the FY2021 school year, all step increases will be effective on May 3rd, regardless of the provisions above.
+For the FY2022 school year, all step increases will be effective on March 12, 2022, regardless of the provisions above.
+For the FY2023 school year, all step increases will be effective on December 17, 2022, regardless of the provisions above. - 5.
+Payment of Salary Step Increments-All employees who are eligible for a step increase and have an additional step available on the applicable schedule above, will move up one step from their current step per A.4.c above during FY2021.

-It is acknowledged that some employees missed a step increase in FY 2012, due to the negotiated deferral of step increases, or had their hire-in rate adjusted back one step in FY 2012.
+It is acknowledged that some employees missed a step increase in FY2012, due to the negotiated deferral of step increases, or had their hire-in rate adjusted back one step in FY2012.
 The Board and the Union have an ongoing commitment to negotiate with regard to this issue.